 Rounded edge countertops, also known as bullnose, are exactly as the name implies.
 They sport an even, round curve along top and bottom.

 These edges are softer than eased edges, and almost universally flattering to any space.
-They’re easy to clean and maintain, and safer than sharper edged options.
+They’re easy to clean and maintain, and safer than sharper-edged options.

 Round edges are fantastic for spaces where a low profile is desired or kids will be running around.
-They’re also the best choice in spaces you’re unsure a sharper edge and more defined profile will fit in.
+They’re also the best choice in spaces you’re unsure a sharper edge and a more defined profile will fit in.

 Ogee edges use two soft curves to create an attractive, rounded “S” shape.
 The hardness of the curve can be varied from a subtle wave to a more dramatic profile.